bitsbakery/callme/readme.md

 Using `new auto` right at the argument site prevents a possible leaked pointer if an exception is thrown after a target is instantiated but before the pointer is passed to `OwningDelegate<...>`.

 ###  Member functions
-Unlike functors, targeting member functions requires also specifying a member function to be called:
+Unlike functors, targeting member functions requires also specifying the function to be called:
 ```cpp
 TestObject target;
 Delegate<int(int i)> delegate1(&target, tag<&TestObject::set>());